 Glassy dynamics, aging and temperature-induced avalanches in interface pinning at finite temperatures

 Physics Department, Emory University - Atlanta, GA 30322, USA

 2 Instituto de Física de Cantabria (IFCA), CSIC-UC - E-39005 Santander, Spain

 We study numerically the out-of-equilibrium dynamics of interfaces at finite temperatures when driven well below the zero-temperature depinning threshold.
 We go further than previous analysis by including the most relevant non-equilibrium correction to the elastic Hamiltonian.
 We find that the relaxation dynamics towards the steady state shows glassy behaviour, aging and violation of the fluctuation-dissipation theorem.
 The interface roughness exponent is found to be robust to temperature changes.
 We also study the instantaneous velocity signal in the low-temperature regime and find long-range temporal correlations.
-We argue that 1/f-noise arises from the merging of local temperature-induced avalanches of depinning events.
+We argue that -noise arises from the merging of local temperature-induced avalanches of depinning events.

-© EDP Sciences 2006
+© EDP Sciences, 2006

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.

 Initial download of the metrics may take a while.